 4. Avoiding default

-This section is meant to deter you from joining the 11.2 percent of borrowers delinquent on their payments or in default.
-It covers every option to avoid such a fate:
+This section of student loan entrance counseling is meant to deter you from letting your debt from joining the 11.5% of loans that are delinquent on their payments or in default, according to our student debt stats.
+The counseling covers every option to avoid such a fate:

 - Deferment and forbearance